Andy17MB/AI-on-Arm/README.md

 ![learn_on_arm](./img/Learn%20on%20Arm_banner.png)

-Welcome to **Generative AI on ARM**, a hands-on course designed to help you optimize generative AI workloads on ARM architectures.
-Through practical labs and structured lectures, you will learn how to deploy AI models efficiently across different ARM-based environments.
+Welcome to **Generative AI on Arm**, a hands-on course designed to help you optimize generative AI workloads on Arm architectures.
+Through practical labs and structured lectures, you will learn how to deploy AI models efficiently across different Arm-based environments.

 ## Course Structure